-Hashing is an efficient technique to directly search the location of desired data on the disk without using index structure.
-Data is stored at the data blocks whose address is generated by using hash function.
-The memory location where these records are stored is called as data block or data bucket.
+Hashing is an efficient technique to directly search the location of desired data on the disk without using an index structure.
+Data is stored at the data blocks whose address is generated by using a hash function.
+The memory location where these records are stored is called a data block or data bucket.

 - Data bucket – Data buckets are the memory locations where the records are stored.
-These buckets are also considered as Unit Of Storage.
+These buckets are also considered Units of Storage.

-- Hash Function – Hash function is a mapping function that maps all the set of search keys to actual record address.
-Generally, hash function uses primary key to generate the hash index – address of the data block.
-Hash function can be simple mathematical function to any complex mathematical function.
+- Hash Function – The hash function is a mapping function that maps all the sets of search keys to the actual record address.
+Generally, the hash function uses the primary key to generate the hash index – the address of the data block.
+The hash function can be a simple mathematical function to any complex mathematical function.

 In static hashing, when a search-key value is provided, the hash function always computes the same address.
-For example, if we want to generate address for STUDENT_ID = 76 using mod (5) hash function, it always result in the same bucket address 4.
+For example, if we want to generate an address for STUDENT_ID = 104 using a mod (5) hash function, it always results in the same bucket address 4.
 There will not be any changes to the bucket address here.
-Hence number of data buckets in the memory for this static hashing remains constant throughout.
+Hence a number of data buckets in the memory for this static hashing remain constant throughout.

 - Deletion – If we want to delete a record, Using the hash function we will first fetch the record which is supposed to be deleted.
 Then we will remove the records for that address in memory.

-Quadratic probing is very much similar to open hashing or linear probing.
-Here, The only difference between old and new bucket is linear.
-Quadratic function is used to determine the new bucket address.
+- Quadratic probing: Quadratic probing is very much similar to open hashing or linear probing.
+Here, The only difference between old and new buckets is linear.
+The quadratic function is used to determine the new bucket address.

 But the problem is that No bucket address is remaining for D3.
 The bucket has to grow dynamically to accommodate D3.
-So it changes the address have 2 bits rather than 1 bit, and then it updates the existing data to have 2 bit address.
+So it changes the address to have 2 bits rather than 1 bit, and then it updates the existing data to have a 2-bit address.
 Then it tries to accommodate D3.